 “That’s it?”

 “The easiest.
-You can grab them and Break them one at a time, but even if you had the God King’s BioChroma, that would take far too long.
-You can have an army fight them, but they are the army.
-The Hallandren forces aren’t large enough to fight them on their own, and they wouldn’t be able to get to Idris with any semblance of speed.
+Barring that, there aren’t many options.
+We can chase them down and grab them one at a time, then Break them and replace their Command phrases.
+But, even if you had the God King’s BioChroma, that would take weeks.

+“We could have an army fight them, but they are the army.
+The Hallandren forces aren’t large enough to fight the Lifeless on their own, and they wouldn’t be able to get to Idris with any semblance of speed.
 The Lifeless will beat them by days.
 Lifeless don’t sleep, don’t eat, and can march tirelessly.”

 “Ichor-alcohol,” Vivenna said.
 “They’ll run out.”